saich9424/SOEN-691-PROJECT/README.md

 ### Objectives

-The main goal of the project is to build collaborative and content-based recommender systems based on the user ratings using.
+The main goal of the project is to build collaborative and content-based recommender systems based on the user ratings.
 These are the two main recommender systems discussed in class.
 Collaborative filtering approaches building a model from a user's past behavior whereas Content-based filtering approaches utilize a series of discrete characteristics of an item in order to recommend additional items with similar properties.

 ### Presentation of the problem to solve